By Anthony Caruso III | Publisher

 In addition, he averaged 6.7 rebounds, 1.1 assists, 0.5 steals, and 2.3 blocks in 21.1 minutes per game.

 With Towns now in the mix, the Wolves will continue to try to find a trade partner for former No. 1 overall pick Anthony Bennett.
-Bennett has struggled since coming into the NBA following being the 2013 NBA Draft No. 1 overall pick with the Cleveland Cavaliers and in Minnesota.
+Bennett has struggled since coming into the NBA following being the 2013 NBA Draft No. 1 overall pick with the Cavaliers and in Minnesota.